Is a ‘green recovery’ the key to post-COVID housing stimulus?

 There is a wealth of evidence internationally on how investment in improving the energy efficiency of residential housing can contribute to economic recovery from COVID-19 as well as addressing environmental challenges.
 AHURI’s upcoming Inquiry into housing in a circular economy will provide insight into how we might begin to make inroads on these issues in Australia.

-This is the fourth in a five-part AHURI Brief series outlining the learnings from the AHURI-HUD led International Housing Policy Exchange in late 2020.
+This is the fourth and final AHURI Brief from our series outlining the learnings from the AHURI-HUD led International Housing Policy Exchange in late 2020.
 The Policy Exchange opened a dialogue on international COVID-19 housing policy responses, with participants from Austria, Canada, England, Ireland, Scotland, Spain, Germany, Japan, New Zealand, Australia and the United States.
 It considered emerging evidence about the impact of the pandemic, and how each country was approaching housing issues generated or exacerbated by it.